agnsal/BlocksBot/README.md

 # BlocksBot
-Python 3 Framework to build modular Empathic Robots, for CoppeliaSim and real world environments.
+Python 3 Framework to build modular Empathic Robots as distributed hybrid systems, for CoppeliaSim and real world environments.

 ## Dependencies